docusign-dxe/drupal-content_language_access/README.txt

-Content Language Access Module restricts the access of only contents with language (except neutral language) that are equal of the actual Drupal language being accessed.
+Content Language Access Module restricts the access of only contents with language (except neutral language) that are equal of the actual Drupal language being accessed or others that were previous configured in the admin page.

-This module helps when you have a content that needs to have access restriction by domains (mainly by legal issues).
+This module helps when you have a content that needs to have access restriction by Drupal language.

 Example
 ------------